Quantum mechanical Pauli principle is wrong, unable to describe three-electron atoms.

 But as shown in this, this quantum mechanical singlet-triplet theory is invalid in more than two electrons such as lithium.

-So quantum mechanics illegitimately changed the originial Pauli principle definition based on the helium-singlet-triplet states into generalized atomic Pauli principle version expressed as Slater determinant or Pauli antisymmetric wavefunction where each wavefunction consists of spatial (= φ ) and spin (= α-up-spin, β-down-spin ) parts (= which contains No spatial symmetric wavefunction even in spin-up-down ↑↓ case ).
+So quantum mechanics illegitimately changed the original Pauli principle definition based on the helium-singlet-triplet states into generalized atomic Pauli principle version expressed as Slater determinant or Pauli antisymmetric wavefunction where each wavefunction consists of spatial (= φ ) and spin (= α-up-spin, β-down-spin ) parts (= which contains No spatial symmetric wavefunction even in spin-up-down ↑↓ case ).

 The problem is this generalized Pauli principle antisymmetric wavefunction or Slater determinant can Not distinguish singlet and triplet energy levels. = There is only one form of antisymmetric wavefunction (= two terms connected by minus ) with two electrons of spin-up and down, as shown in the above figure.